loonycyborg/Hons/README.md

 RUNNING
 -------
-cabal run hons
+`cabal run hons`

-this will run example script in app/Main.hs this will generate graph.dot file with DAG the build would have
+this will run example script in app/Main.hs which will in turn generate graph.dot file with DAG the build would have